wpsight/wpcasa-ninja-forms/wpcasa-ninja-forms/README.txt

 == Description ==

+The WPCasa Ninja Forms add-on is a bridge plugin for the Ninja Forms form builder that can be used to display a contact form on single listing pages.
+The add-on makes sure that useful property information is attaced to the emails sent through the form.
+It also comes with a starter form that includes all the necessary fields to make your life easier.

+> Please notice that this plugin is an add-on for [WPCasa](https://wordpress.org/plugins/wpcasa/) and will NOT work without the core plugin.

 WPCasa is a WordPress solution that provides an intuitive way to manage property listings and create first-class real estate websites.

-> Please notice that this plugin is an add-on for [WPCasa](https://wordpress.org/plugins/wpcasa/) and will NOT work without the core plugin.

 * Website: [wpcasa.com](https://wpcasa.com)
 * Demo: [demo.wpcasa.com](http://demo.wpcasa.com)